Table of Contents

 Truckers usually have a higher bodily injury and fatality rate compared to other private occupations.
 Physical health problems are also common in this industry, especially with the type of work truckers handle.

-Unlike other jobs, driving trucks gives few opportunities for workers to engage in physical activity.
-It’s a sedentary job that requires truckers to sit for long hours with limited chances to stand and move around.
-Truck drivers typically only get to stretch during brief breaks before continuing their long-distance journeys.
-Unfortunately, these extended periods of inactivity make them prone to a variety of health issues.
+Unlike other jobs, driving trucks gives workers few opportunities to engage in physical activity.
+Itโs a sedentary job that requires truckers to sit for long hours with limited chances to stand and move around.
+Truck drivers typically are only able to stretch during brief breaks before continuing their long-distance journeys.
+Unfortunately, these extended periods of inactivity make them prone to various health issues.

 Roughly seven out of ten truckers are obese, compared to one-third of adult Americans.
-Additionally, they are twice as likely to have diabetes.
+Additionally, a high percentage of them have or are likely to have diabetes.
 Thus, they are at risk of developing serious health concerns, such as high blood pressure, high cholesterol, sleep apnea, and heart disease.

-Truck drivers are also 2.6 times more likely to smoke cigarettes.
-Nicotine is a known stimulant that helps prevent fatigue and maintain alertness when driving.
+Additionally, truck drivers are more likely to smoke compared to other workers.
+Nicotine is a known stimulant that helps drivers cope with the symptoms of fatigue and maintain alertness when driving.
 However, smoking increases the risk of truckers developing the following diseases:

 Truck drivers can stay alert in other, healthier ways.
 They must drink a lot of water, get at least eight hours of sleep every night, and eat smaller meals during the day to prevent low blood sugar levels.